IBMSpectrumComputing/cloud-provider-plugins/README.md

 # resource-connector-plugins
-This is the location of cloud provider plugins for [LSF Resource Connector](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=lsf-resource-connnector).
-Refer to [LSF Resource Connector](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=lsf-resource-connnector) how LSF Resource Connector works, and how to configure each cloud providers.
+This is the location of cloud provider plug-ins for the [LSF resource connector](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=lsf-resource-connnector).
+For more information on how the LSF resource connector works, and how to configure each cloud provider, refer to [LSF resource connector](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=lsf-resource-connnector).

 # install
-Sample install directory for cloud provider plugins under LSF.
+The following is a sample installation directory for cloud provider plug-ins under LSF:
 ```
 LSF_TOP
 |-- 10.1